montilab/SigRepo_Server/README.md

 addSignatureWrapper(
     yourObjectOrFileOfObject,
     thisHandle=yourConnectionHandle,
-    uploadPath=sys.getenv("signatureDirectory"),
+    # uploadPath=sys.getenv("signatureDirectory"), # default to configuration settings
     user="your SigRepo Username"
 )
 ```

 executing the above:

--   writes your object file to disk
+-   writes your object and differential expression files to disk
+-   checks the phenotype of the signature object. if it doesn't exist already in the phenotypes table, that new phenotype will get added.
 -   inserts signature metadata into signatures table in the database(addSignature)
 -   inserts level2 data from that object into the features\_signatures table in the database(addLevel2).
 -   inserts signature-keyword pairs into the keyword\_signatures table in the database(addSignatureKeywords).